Essential Tips for Thriving in Sustainable Gardening

 Natural Pest Control and Companion Planting

-Chemical-Free Sustainable Gardening Solutions
+Chemical-Free Gardening Solutions

 You don’t need harsh chemicals to manage pests.
 Integrated pest management starts with prevention—healthy plants resist pests naturally.
+Try these organic solutions first when problems arise:

 The Power of Companion Planting

-Certain plants naturally protect each other when grown together.
+Certain plants protect each other when grown together.
 Marigolds repel many garden pests.
 Basil grown near tomatoes improves flavor and deters insects.
+Nasturtiums act as trap crops, luring aphids away from your vegetables.

-Creating a Pollinator-Friendly Garden
+Creating a Pollinator-Friendly Sustainable Gardening

+Bees, butterflies, and other pollinators face serious challenges across the USA.
+Your sustainable garden can provide crucial habitat.
 Plant a variety of flowers that bloom throughout the growing season, avoid pesticides, and leave some “messy” areas with hollow stems where native bees can nest.

 Consider adding native milkweed for monarch butterflies or planting a patch of clover in your lawn.
-These steps support biodiversity gardening and ensure your vegetables get pollinated.
+These simple steps support biodiversity gardening and ensure your vegetables get pollinated.

 Sustainable Gardening Design and Planning